B.C. Archaeology

 Luxury cruise down the Nile

-Day 11: Granite Quarries - Aswan High Dam - The Island of Philae
+Day 10: Granite Quarries - The Island of Philae - Aswan High Dam

-In the morning we visit the fascinating granite quarries of Aswan and see the remarkable unfinished obelisk which is still embedded in the bedrock.
-From here we travel to the Aswan High Dam, built in the 1960’s and 70’s to control the flooding of the Nile.
-In the afternoon we head by motor boat to the beautiful ruins of Philae, cult place of Isis.
-In the early evening we fly to Cairo and check into our hotel.
+In the morning we leave the cruise boat and visit the fascinating granite quarries of Aswan where we see the remarkable unfinished obelisk which is still embedded in the bedrock.
+We then take a small motor boat to the beautiful ruins of Philae, cult place of Isis.
+After lunch we see the Aswan High Dam, built in the 1960's and 70's to control the flooding of the Nile.
+We drive across the desert to Abu Simbel town and check into our hotel.
+Overnight Abu Simbel.

 The Temple of Isis on Philae Island